Virtual Covers of Links: Virtual Covers and Virtually Fibered Links

 \section{Virtual Covers and Virtually Fibered Links}

 Previously links in $\mathbb{S}^3$ of the form $J \sqcup K$ where $J$ is fibered have been considered.
 Virtual covers can also be applied to links of the form $J \sqcup K$ where $J$ is not fibered.
 We will consider links where $N_J$ has a finite index cover by $N_{\tilde{J}}$, where $\tilde{J}$ is a fibered link.
-Such a link is an example of a \emph{virtually}\footnote{The double use of the word ``virtual'' is admittedly confusing, but unavoidable.} \emph{fibered link}\cite{walsh}.
-More generally, a virtually fibered $3$-manifold is one which has a finite index cover by a fibered $3$-manifold \cite{thurston}.
+Such a link is an example of a \emph{virtually}\footnote{The double use of the word ``virtual'' is admittedly confusing, but unavoidable.} \emph{fibered link} \cite{walsh}.
+More generally, a virtually fibered $3$-manifold is one which has a finite index cover by a fibered $3$-manifold (Thurston \cite{thurston}).

 \textbf{Example:} We review Gabai's \cite{gabai_first} example of a non-fibered, virtually fibered hyperbolic link.
 Let $J$ be the two component link on the right hand side of Figure \ref{fig_gabai_links} and $\tilde{J}$ the three component link on the left hand side of Figure \ref{fig_gabai_links}.
 An index two covering projection $N_{\tilde{J}} \to N_J$ can be described as follows.
 A ``dented cube'' $C$ with a tangle removed is depicted at the bottom of Figure \ref{fig_gabai_cubes}.
-This is a fundamental region of an index two covering projection $C \sqcup C \to C$ (see Figure \ref{fig_gabai_cubes}). $N_J$ is constructed by identifying the golden annulus and red annulus in Figure \ref{fig_gabai_cubes_identifications} and then identifying the blue and green twice punctured discs in Figure \ref{fig_gabai_cubes_identifications}.
+This is a fundamental region of an index two covering projection $C \sqcup C \to C$ (see Figure \ref{fig_gabai_cubes}). $N_J$ is constructed by identifying the golden annulus $Y$ and red annulus $R$ in Figure \ref{fig_gabai_cubes_identifications} and then identifying the blue $(B)$ and green $(G)$ twice punctured discs in Figure \ref{fig_gabai_cubes_identifications}.
 The corresponding identifications on $C \sqcup C$ produce $N_{\tilde{J}}$.
+The calculus described in Section \ref{section_interlude} can be used to show that the surface $\Sigma_{\tilde{J}}$ in Figure \ref{fig_gabai_fiber}, after an ambient isotopy of $\tilde{J}$, is a fiber for $\tilde{J}$.
+By \cite{gabai_first}, $J$ is non-fibered and hyperbolic. $\square$